tcarecolin/kafka-offset-migrator/README.md

 a suite of tools to test and migrate kafka consumer groups offsets

-this project has been built on top of the original Apache Kafka project : https://kafka.apache.org/downloads
+this project has been built on top of the original Apache Kafka project : https://kafka.apache.org/downloads based on an original production need :
+- migrate all kafka based jobs without messing or losing data
+- assuming the lowest service interruption

 ## Setup the project
 download latest kafka binaries